JimmyALiu/nasa-react-app/README.md

-# React + Vite
+# React API project

-Using React and JS to make calls to the NASA API
+Using React and JS to make calls to the NASA APOD API